adapter-hub/adapters/docs/README.md

 # The adapters documentation

 This is the documentation of the adapter-related parts of the transformers library and the Adapter-Hub.
-Huggingface's documentation of the base library is located in the `/docs` folder.
+Hugging Face's documentation of the base library is located in the `/docs` folder.

 ## Installing & Building